Leptodermic corrections to the TOV equations and nuclear astrophysics within the effective surface approximation: INTRODUCTION

-In this work we derive the modified TOV (MTOV) equations by taking into account the gradient surface corrections within the leptodermic approximation Refs.~\cite{LJ23,LP01,HP01PRL,HP01PRC,PH00Poland,ABCG09,PFCPS13,FCPG13,FG23,DFG23,HPY07,LH19,MS24}.
-We consider first a dense one-component system as in Ref.~\cite{MS24}, and take the energy density functional $\epsi$ in a rather general form, linear in $(\nabla\rho)^2$ terms, with the coefficients which are smooth functions of the particle density $\rho$.
+In this work we derive the modified TOV (MTOV) equations by taking into account the gradient surface components of the energy density which are suggested basically, e.g., in Refs.~\cite{BBP71,LP01,HP01PRL,HP01PRC,PH00Poland,HPY07,CH08,ABCG09,PFCPS13,FCPG13,LH19,FG23,DFG23,SBL23,LJ23,Pe23,Pe24,XV24,MM24}.
+Within the leptodermic approximation \cite{MM24} based on such gradient density components of the energy density, one can consider first analytically a dense one-component system.
+In these calculations we take the energy density functional $\epsi(\rho)$ in a rather general form, as linear in $(\nabla\rho)^2$ terms, with the coefficients which are smooth functions of the particle density $\rho$.
 In such a system, the particle density $\rho$ in the leading order approximation is function of the radial coordinate with exponentially decreasing behavior from almost a constant saturation value inside of the dense system to that of zero through the NS effective surface in a relatively small crust range $a$; see, e.g., Fig.~\ref{fig1}.
-The ES is defined as the inflection points of spatial coordinates, i.e., with density gradients maximum.
-To obtain the analytical solutions for the particle number density and Equation of State (EoS), we use the leptodermic approximation.
-In this approximation, the gravitational forces can be taken into account through the macroscopic gravitational potential $\Phi$ determined by the second order expansion over deflection of the density $\rho$ from its saturation value $\overline{\rho}$ (see, e.g., Ref. \cite{MS24}).
+The ES is defined as the inflection point of spatial coordinates, i.e., with density gradients maximum.
+In order to obtain the analytical solutions for the particle number density and EoS, we use the leptodermic macroscopic approximation.
+In this approximation, the gravitational forces can be taken into account through the macroscopic gravitational field $\Phi$ determined by the second order expansion over deflection of the density $\rho$ from its saturation value $\overline{\rho}$ (see Ref. \cite{MM24}).